Free City incident: Korean Independence Corps marches to Free City

 The leaders of the Korean Independence Corps also crossed the Soman border into Siberia in January 1921.
 At this time, Kim Jwa-jin opposed going to the Soviet Union.
-His opposition was because he could not trust communists, and he decided it would be wise to stand up again in Gando, where many of our compatriots lived, even if it was difficult.
+His opposition was because he could not trust communists, and he decided it would be wise to stand up again in Gando, where many Koreans lived, even if it was difficult.
 In this situation, the Korean Independence Corps moved east again and gathered at Iman (Dalneretsensk) in the Maritime Provinces to establish a safe zone.
 The Independence Corps that entered Siberia divided its units.
-At that time, battles continued throughout the Soviet Union between the White Army, which was said to be a royalist faction, and the Red Army, which supported the Communist Party.
+At that time, battles continued throughout the Soviet Union between the White Army and the Red Army.
 The Red Army intended to absorb the independence army and send it into battle with the White Army.
 The Korean Independence Army was also aware of such purposes.
 Still, due to the extreme cold and hunger at the time and poor armament and supplies, it had no choice but to accept military support from the Communist Party.
 As a result, the Independence Army received equipment from the enemy, including 15 artillery, 500 machine guns, and 3,000 rifles.
 From mid-January to mid-March 1921, Korean armed forces from Siberia and Gando gathered in Jayu City, and the Korean armed forces in the Gando area consisted of the general military unit of Choi Jin-dong and Heo Wook, the Nationalist Army of Choi Jin-dong and Jeong Il-mu, and Hong Beom- do.
 There was the independence army led by Lee Cheong-cheon and the military junta army led by Kim Jwa-jin and Seo Il, and the volunteer troops in the Noryeong area included the Iman Army, Dabang Army, Nihang Army, Freedom Battalion, and Independence Unit army.